apache/marmotta/README.md

     java -jar target/marmotta-installer-x.x.x.jar

+## Building a Docker image

+Marmotta also comes with support for creating a Docker images that you can use for development or testing:

+1. Locate at the root of the source repository
+2. Build image: `docker build -t marmotta .`
+3. Run the container: `docker run -p 8080:8080 marmotta`
+4. Access Marmotta at [localhost:8080/marmotta](http://localhost:8080/marmotta) (IP address may be different, see information bellow).

+An official images is [available from Docker Hub](https://hub.docker.com/r/apache/marmotta/) as an automated build, so you just need to pull it from there to replace the second step above:

+    docker pull apache/marmotta

 ## Building with a Clean Repository

 Sometimes it is useful to check if the build runs properly on a clean local